The US Presidential Beards

 It has been a rare sight throughout history to see the President of the United States sporting facial hair.
 As most of us have witnessed, it's now always a clean shaven face that wins the race.
 Around the 1960's, beards became extremely popular among the hippie counterculture involving drugs and uncleanliness which made them grow even more unfashionable in the political world.
 What also effected the outlook on facial hair was Fidel Castro and radicals during the 1960's wearing them which added the stigma of "American hating" to beards.
 It has even been blamed for some candidates losing elections.
 But times they are a changin'!
 And facial hair is on the upswing with more and more people growing.
 It's only a matter of time before we have another President with facial hair.

-Plus, there is now a group known as the Bearded Entrepreneurs for the Advancement of a Responsible Democracy who are trying to bring facial hair back into politics because it shows dedication, which they believe will replicate in their public service.
+Plus, there is now a group known as the Bearded Entrepreneurs for the Advancement of a Responsible Democracy (BEARD) who are trying to bring facial hair back into politics because it shows dedication, which they believe will replicate in their public service.
 This committee also provides financial support to political campaigns of those with beards.
 Awesome, right?

 While we wait for the next one, let's check out the few historical Presidents of the USA who dared to abandon their razors for beards, mustaches, and mutton chops!